 Multidimensional approach to knowledge

 Quach Minh Phat, a student of Class 2024, still remembers the “terrifying week” when he was required to read more than 80 pages of books before the session about colonialism.
-As the Modern Vietnamese Culture and Society course’s curriculum is mainly built based on discussions, research, field study trips and essays, the amount of references is much bigger than that of other courses.
+As the Modern Vietnamese Culture and Society course’s curriculum is mainly built based on discussions, research, field study trips and essays, the number of references is much bigger than that of other courses.

 The course will last through the Fall Semester, with 13 sessions covering 13 topics, each having different references, mostly books written by local and international scholars.
-To help students not to be overwhelmed by the huge amount of readings, the Instructor, Dr. Nguyen Nam, and four Teaching Assistants are always ready to guide students in the reading, writing, or lecture-note taking.
+To help students not to be overwhelmed by the huge number of readings, the Instructor, Dr. Nguyen Nam, and four Teaching Assistants are always ready to guide students in the reading, writing, or lecture-note taking.
 Fulbright’s Learning Support Team also held a workshop on how to strategically read scientific papers written in English specifically for this course.

 Discussions are always in focus, with significant time reserved both in weekly sections and interspersed among the lectures.
 In the evening before the next class, Phat and other members of his team joined an online discussion session with a teaching assistant to prepare for the class.